 (Alternatively, it's possible that they're just fans of alcohol, served with fruit.)

 Of course, they could be hoping to become the faces of a new fruit and veg campaign, judging by this segment in the trailer.

 Because a slice of lemon in your drink counts towards your five a day.
 Doesn't it.
 Doesn't it?

 6. A lot of people mistake John Legend for Pharrell Williams

 John Legend takes Alicia Keys and Hidden Figures actress Taraji P. Henson on a little spin in the new Carpool series, with the two singers seen belting out Alicia's Fallin'.
 (Tune.)

-But they also have a nice little chat, during which John Legend reveals that despite being an Actual Legend, people often mistake him for somebody else.
+But they also have a nice little chat, during which John Legend reveals that people often mistake him for somebody else.